Calligraphy

-Modern calligraphy ranges from functional inscriptions and designs to fine-art pieces where the letters may or may not be readable.
-Classical calligraphy differs from type design and non-classical hand-lettering, though a calligrapher may practice both.
+Modern Western calligraphy encompasses a wide range of styles, from functional inscriptions and designs, to fine-art pieces where the legibility of letters varies.
+Classical calligraphy differs from type design and non-classical hand-lettering, though some calligraphers may practice both.

-Calligraphy continues to flourish in the forms of wedding invitations and event invitations, font design and typography, original hand-lettered logo design, religious art, announcements, graphic design and commissioned calligraphic art, cut stone inscriptions, and memorial documents.
-It is also used for props and moving images for film and television, and also for testimonials, birth and death certificates, maps, and other written works.
+Western calligraphy continues to flourish in the forms of wedding invitations and event invitations, font design and typography, original hand-lettered logo design, religious art, announcements, graphic design and commissioned calligraphic art, cut stone inscriptions, and memorial documents.
+It is also used for props, moving images for film and television, testimonials, birth and death certificates, maps, and other written works.

 Tools

 Pens and brushes

 The principal tools for a calligrapher are the pen and the brush.
 The pens used in calligraphy can have nibs that may be flat, round, or pointed.
-For some decorative purposes, multi-nibbed pens (steel brushes) can be used.
-However, works have also been created with felt-tip and ballpoint pens, although these works do not employ angled lines.
-There are some styles of calligraphy, such as Gothic script, that require a stub nib pen.
+For decorative purposes, multi-nib pens (steel brushes) can be used.
+Works have also been created with felt-tip and ballpoint pens; however, these do not produce angled lines.
+There are certain styles of calligraphy, such as Gothic script, that require a stub nib pen.

-Common calligraphy pens and brushes are:
+Common calligraphy pens and brushes include: